openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 Other deployer impact
 ---------------------

-New parameters over_subscription_ratio and used_ratio will be added to cinder.conf.
+New parameters over_subscription_ratio will be added to cinder.conf.

-Volume type extra specs for "provisioning:type" should be added for thin or thick.

 Developer impact
 ----------------

-Drivers should report provisioning_capabilities (thin, thick, or both).
+Drivers should report provisioning capabilities (thin_provisioning_support and thick_provisioning_support).

-Drivers supporting thin provisioning should report provisioned capacity in addition to available capacity in get_volume_stats.
+Drivers supporting thin provisioning should report provisioned capacity in addition to free capacity in get_volume_stats.

-For drivers supporting thick provisioning only, available capacity will be used just as before.
+For drivers supporting thick provisioning only, free capacity will be used just as before.

-For drivers supporting both thin and thick provisioning, provisioned capacity and available capacity should both be reported.
+For drivers supporting both thin and thick provisioning, provisioned capacity and free capacity should both be reported.

 If there is a range regarding capacity and you are not sure how to report, please be conservative.
 For example, if the available capacity is in the range of 80 to 100 GB, be conservative and report the lower bound 80 GB.

+Driver developers can take a look of _update_volume_stats in the LVM driver as a reference implementation.

 Note: This work is also needed for Cinder to use ThinLVM as the default driver in Kilo.